 “For fuck’ sake, what ever for?”
 Julian slammed his empty glass down onto the table, sending shards of ice flying in every direction.
 “Way to ruin a perfectly good holiday.
 What did they ever do for you except declare you a nutcase and pump you full of drugs?
 You’re just like us.
 Misfits.
 Victims of happenstance, or, whatever.
 You know it.
 I know it.”

 Ioan didn’t respond.
 Couldn’t respond.
-He just shut his eyes and clutched his drink as the stiff reminder — too painful to bear — tightened his shoulders.
+He just shut his eyes and clutched his drink as the stiff reminder — too painful to bear — tightened his shoulders into his neck.

-Laleana could feel his anguish, they all could — lying thick in the murky air — but the solemn silence didn’t last long.
+Laleana could feel his anguish, they all could as it lie thick in the murky air, but the solemn silence didn’t last long.

 “Toss, crap, whatever.
 Anyway, shut up, Julian.”